rohan-singh987/rag_chatbot/README.md

 - **Error Handling**: Graceful fallbacks and detailed error logging
 - **Configuration**: Environment-based settings management
 - **Frontend Integration**: Seamless API communication with error boundaries

-## 🤝 Contributing

-This RAG chatbot demonstrates production-ready practices for educational AI applications.
-The modular design allows easy extension to other subjects or grade levels.

----

-*Built with ❤️ for educational technology and AI-powered learning*